linode/apl-docs/docs/get-started/installation/scaleway.md

 ## Configure DNS

 :::info AlERT
-Support for Scaleway DNS will be available soon!
+Support for Scaleway DNS is tested, but not officially released yet!
 :::

 ### Importing a Domain into Scaleway DNS